 Step 2: Appoint a Minnesota Registered Agent

-While many LLC owners opt to fulfill this role themselves, some owners choose to hire registered agent services like Northwest Registered Agent.
+While many LLC owners opt to fulfill this role, some hire registered agent services.
 Utilizing a registered agent service ensures that your LLC adheres to state requirements while offering an added layer of convenience and confidentiality since the owner’s personal address isn’t disclosed in public records.

 Step 3: File the Minnesota LLC Articles of Organization

 The paperwork to officially create an LLC in Minnesota is called the Articles of Organization.
-To submit the paperwork, you can either file online through the Minnesota Secretary of State or download and mail the Minnesota Articles of Organization form.
+To submit the paperwork, you can file online through the Minnesota Secretary of State or download and mail the Minnesota Articles of Organization form.

-Related: How to fill out the Minnesota Articles of Organization
+Related: How To Fill Out The Minnesota Articles Of Organization

 Organizers